lsds/intravisor/runtime/musl-lkl/lkl/Documentation/process/coding-style.rst

 ISBN 0-201-61586-X.

-GNU manuals - where in compliance with K&R and this text - for cpp, gcc, gcc internals and indent, all available from https://www.gnu.org/manual/
+GNU manuals - where in compliance with K&R and this text - for cpp, gcc, gcc internals and indent, all available from http://www.gnu.org/manual/

 WG14 is the international standardization working group for the programming language C, URL: http://www.open-std.org/JTC1/SC22/WG14/

-Kernel :ref:`process/coding-style.rst <codingstyle>`, by greg@kroah.com at OLS 2002:
+Kernel process/coding-style.rst, by greg@kroah.com at OLS 2002:
 http://www.kroah.com/linux/talks/ols_2002_kernel_codingstyle_talk/html/